TimScrawn/LibreEffects/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see:
-- [CONTRIBUTING.md](CONTRIBUTING.md) - Guidelines for contributing to this project
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.
-- [COLLABORATION_WORKFLOW.md](COLLABORATION_WORKFLOW.md) - How to collaborate using Git, GitHub, and Cursor

 ## 📝 License